Whether you’re a vegan, vegetarian, or simply trying to incorporate more plant-based foods into your diet, you’ve come to the right place.

 Ezekiel bread (complete protein – made of 6 sprouted whole grains and legumes): 1 slice of bread contains 4g of protein

-Pair it with some pita bread for a great snack and to make a complete protein!
+Pair hummus with some pita bread for a great snack and to make a complete protein!

 Although these vegetables are incomplete sources of protein, they are jam packed with nutrients and contain 4 to 5g of protein per serving!